norrischebl/norrischebl/README.md

 ## About me
 Hey 👋.
-My name is Norris, and I am a `Full stack developer` working remotely with the whole world 🌎
+My name is Norris, and I am a `Software Engineer` working remotely with the whole world 🌎

 I'm a musician and true cinephile as well.

 Maybe you've seen my AI content on [TikTok](https://tiktok.com/@norris.ai) 👀

 ## Tech skills
-I'm basically the Gordon Ramsey of `<javascript>`, from Front-End to Back-End, I chef it up 👨‍🍳
+I'm basically the Gordon Ramsey of `coding`, from Front-End to Back-End, I chef it up 👨‍🍳

+- Gen AI
+- Blockchain
 - React
 - Next
 - Node
 - Express
+- Python

 ### Check out my [LinkedIn](https://www.linkedin.com/in/norrischebl/) for more details